kfaryarok/kfaryarok-android/JSONDATA.md

 - text (string): text for the update

 If the update is a non-global update, then it must also contain the following tag:
-- classes (string array): which classes this affects, and also who should see this
+- classes (string array): which classes this affects, and also who should see this in Hebrew

 All of that information is in the following table (req = required, opt = optional):